Quemerford Road, Islington, London, in the snow

 Comerford Hall ... a tradition dating back to the second half of the 19th century

 Comerford Hall is a Bed and Breakfast home in the heritage-rich Australian town of Tenterfield, on the picturesque northern New England Tablelands of New South Wales.
 This historic building dates from the 1860s.
-Comerford Hall stands on land that was bought from the Crown by a Daniel Murphy for £7.10.0 on 9 February 1855.
+Comerford Hall, on corner of Pelham Street and Molesworth Street in Tenterfield, stands on land that was bought from the Crown by a Daniel Murphy for £7.10.0 on 9 February 1855.

 For seven generations from 1881, the property belonged to the Leis family, whose members ran it as the Terminus Hotel (1881–1916), as a maternity hospital (Parkfield Private Hospital) and as a guesthouse.